f5devcentral/f5-big-iq-lab/docs/class1/module3/lab3.rst

 .. image:: ../pictures/module3/lab-3-3.png
   :align: center
-  :scale: 70
+  :scale: 60%

-Through the API you can’t modify the application service once deployed.
-With AS3 via the GUI you can.
+The GUI only allows you to modify what has been permitted (made 'editable') when the template was created.

-Remember, that through the API you would do a redeploy to add additional services.
+Through the API, you can modify the AS3 application service once deployed by doing a PATCH or resending the full declaration through a POST (see `Module 2`_ for more details on BIG-IQ and AS3 using the API).

-From the flipside, the GUI only allows you to modify what has been permitted (made 'editable') when the template was created.
+.. _Module 2: ../module2/module2.html